Prince of the City: Production

+Development and writing

 When producer and screenwriter Jay Presson Allen read Robert Daley's book Prince of the City (1978), she was convinced it was an ideal Sidney Lumet project, but the film rights had been sold to Orion Pictures for writer-director Brian De Palma and screenwriter David Rabe.
-Allen let it be known that if that deal should fall through, then she wanted the deal for Lumet.
+Allen let it be known that if that deal should fall through, she wanted the deal for Lumet.
 Just as Lumet was about to sign for a different picture, they got the call that Prince of the City was theirs.

 Allen hadn't wanted to write Prince of the City, just produce it.
 She was put off by the book's non-linear story structure, but Lumet wouldn't make the picture without her, and agreed to write the outline for her.
 Lumet and Allen went over the book and agreed on what they could use and what they could do without.
 To her horror, Lumet would come in every day for weeks and scribble on legal pads.
 She was terrified that she would have to tell him that his stuff was unusable, but to her delight the outline was wonderful and she went to work.
 It was her first project with living subjects, and Allen interviewed nearly everyone in the book and had endless hours of Bob Leuci's tapes for back-up.
 With all her research and Lumet's outline, she eventually turned out a 365-page script in 10 days.
 It was nearly impossible to sell the studio on a three-hour picture, but by offering to slash the budget to $10 million they agreed.
 When asked if the original author ever has anything to say about how their book is treated, Allen replied: "Not if I can help it.
 You cannot open that can of worms.
 You sell your book, you go to the bank, you shut up."

 Orion Pictures had bought Daley's book for $500,000 in 1978.
 Daley was a former New York Deputy Police Commissioner for Public Affairs who wrote about Robert Leuci, an NYPD detective whose testimony and secret tape recordings helped indict 52 members of the Special Investigation Unit and convict them of income tax evasion.
 Originally, Brian De Palma was going to direct with David Rabe adapting the book and Robert De Niro playing Leuci but the project fell through.
 Sidney Lumet came aboard to direct under two conditions: He did not want a big name movie star playing Leuci because he did not "want to spend two reels getting over past associations," and the movie's running time would be at least three hours.

+He and Jay Presson Allen wrote a 240-page script in 30 days.
+The film was budgeted at $10 million, but the director was able to make it for under $8.6 million.